hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 Step 2: Merge remote schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To merge your remote schema with GraphQL Engine's auto-generated schema:

-Head to the ``Remote Schemas`` tab of the console and click on the ``Add`` button
+To merge your remote schema with the GraphQL Engine's auto-generated schema, head to the ``Remote Schemas`` tab of the console and click on the ``Add`` button.

 .. thumbnail:: ../../../img/graphql/manual/business-logic/add-remote-schemas-interface.png

 You need to enter the following information:

-- **Remote Schema name**: an alias for the remote schema that must be unique on an instance of GraphQL Engine.
+- **Remote Schema name**: an alias for the remote schema that must be unique on an instance of the GraphQL Engine.
 - **GraphQL server URL**: the endpoint at which your remote GraphQL server is available.
 This value can be entered manually or by specifying an environment variable that contains this information.

   .. note::

-    During **local development** using docker and a localhost server, ensure the Hasura docker container can reach the server endpoint on the host. i.e. use ``host.docker.internal`` on mac or ``docker.for.win.localhost`` on windows.
+    During **local development** using Docker and a localhost server, ensure the Hasura Docker container can reach the server endpoint on the host, i.e. use ``host.docker.internal`` on Mac or ``docker.for.win.localhost`` on Windows.

-- **Headers**: configure the headers to be sent to your custom GraphQL server.
+- **Headers**: configure the headers to be sent to your custom GraphQL server:

   - Toggle forwarding all headers sent by the client (when making a GraphQL query) to your remote GraphQL server.
-  - Send additional headers to your remote server - These can be static header name-value pairs; and/or pairs of "header name-environment variable name".
-You can specify the value of the header to picked up from the environment variable.
+  - Send additional headers to your remote server - these can be static header name-value pairs; and/or pairs of "header name-environment variable name".
+You can specify the value of the header to be picked up from the environment variable.

     **Example**: Let's say your remote GraphQL server needs a ``X-Api-Key`` as a header.
-As this value contains sensitive data (like API key in this example), you can configure name of an environment variable which will hold the value.
-This environment variable needs to be present when you start GraphQL Engine.
+As this value contains sensitive data (like API key in this example), you can configure the name of an environment variable which will hold the value.
+This environment variable needs to be present when you start the GraphQL Engine.
 When Hasura sends requests to your remote server, it will pick up the value from this environment variable.

 .. admonition:: Using environment variables

-  If you are using environment variables in the remote schema configuration - either for URL or headers - **the environment variables need to be present**  with valid values when adding the remote schema i.e. GraphQL engine should be started with these env variables
+  If you are using environment variables in the remote schema configuration - either for URL or headers - **the environment variables need to be present**  with valid values when adding the remote schema i.e. the GraphQL engine should be started with these environment variables.

 Click on the ``Add Remote Schema`` button to merge the remote schema.